wlh18/html-css-1/README.md

 * Student can use img tags to bring in pictures
 * Student can use a tags to route to another webpage
 * Student can use link tags to bring in CSS files
-* Student can describe the box-model
+* Student can describe the box-model (?)
-* Student can explain box-sizing: border-box
+* Student can explain box-sizing: border-box (?)
-* Student can use and describe inline, inline-block, and block elements
+* Student can use and describe inline, inline-block, and block elements (?)
-* Student can use the class and id properties
+* Student can use the class and id attributes (?)
+* Student can utilize and understand the benefits of semantic HTML (?)
+* Student can understand the difference between px, %, vh/vw, em, and rem (?)

 ### CSS